hackclub/blot/docs/assembly/ASSEMBLY.md

 To power the Blot plug it into the USB-C brick that comes with your machine.
 Any USB-C brick that can deliver at least 20W should work.
 The Blot expects 9V 1A.

+Make sure the power switch on the underside of the Blot is set to "on".

 ![PXL_20240710_153733136.jpg](./assets/PXL_20240710_153733136.jpg)

 Connect your Blot to the web editor by plugging the Xiao in over USB.